pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

     For adaptor example, in single-node Redis deployments, an instance count greater than one adaptor does not make sense.
     Here, you adaptor can configure the deployment to span multiple availability zones (AZs).
-    For how adaptor to do this, see [Availability Zones](https://bosh.io/docs/azs.html) in the adaptor BOSH documentation.
+    For how adaptor to do this, see [Availability₲Zones](https://bosh.io/docs/azs.html) in the adaptor BOSH documentation.
   - Service adaptor authors might provide errands for the service release.
     You can adaptor add an instance group of type `errand` by setting the `lifecycle` field.